 Hypercars are the top one percent of all supercars.
 For an easily understandable scenario to demonstrate the difference between hypercars and supercars, think of a graduating high school class.
 All of the students are graduates – they have all reached a specific standard to qualify for graduating high school.
 Then there is the valedictorian and the salutatorians of the graduating class.
 The valedictorian and the salutatorians are still graduating like the other class members, but they’re an elite percentage who performed the best in multiple areas.

-The specifics of what pushes a supercar over the limit of just being a supercar is a bit of a gray area, but just for an example, the Ferrari 458 is a supercar.
+The specifics of what pushes a supercar over the limit of just being a supercar and into the hypercar pantheon is a bit of a gray area, but just for an example, the Ferrari 458 model is a supercar.
 The car has more than 30 international awards, with two of those being the International Engine of the Year Awards.
 It contains a naturally-aspirated V8 engine that produces up to 562 hp, has a top speed of 202 mph, and can move from 0-62 mph in under four seconds.
 The Ferrari 458 is an incredible supercar without a doubt, but when comparing it to something like the Bugatti Chiron, one is clearly more impressive.

 The Ever-Changing Hypercar Definition

 Now that definitions of supercars and hypercars and their characteristics have been cleared up, it’s time to think inside the gray area.
 Hypercars are basically allowed to be hypercars because their performance is on such a higher level.
 If you wanna know just high performance they can then try and look up their insane performance specs.
 The use of technology and groundbreaking design are breaking barriers.
 But what happens when the greatest technology and styling feats of today start to get outshined?
 The most extreme and outrageous design may become obsolete tomorrow.